Co-Founder & President

 Jen Lau has a Bachelor's in Mass Communications from Southern Illinois University-Carbondale, and Master level courses in Human Resources Management from Keller Graduate School of Management.
 Her professional life includes over 20 years of experience in Business Management and Human Resources including industries of Higher Education, Banking, Healthcare and IT.

 In 2011, her oldest son was born and diagnosed with Biliary Atresia.
 At 9 months old, he ended up receiving a liver transplant through a living donor.
-Jen found her passion advocating for pediatric liver disease and transplantation through leadership roles in various transplant organizations.
+Jen found her passion advocating for pediatric liver disease and transplantation through leadership roles in various transplant organizations including the Society of Pediatric Liver Transplantation (SPLIT) and the Starzl Network.
+Jen currently sits on the Board of Directors for UNOS OPTN and prior to that sat on the Pediatric Transplant Committee.
 In January of 2022, Jen Co-Founded BARE Inc.

 Jen resides in the western suburbs of Chicago, IL with her husband and their 2 children.